HER STORY IS

-Her Story Is continues with this special event highlighting the process of “translation” in the poetry, plays, music, and artwork between and among several artists living in Iraq and in the United States.
+Her Story Is continues with this special event highlighting the process of “translation” in the poetry, plays, and music between and among several artists living in Iraq and in the United States.
 The event will feature:

 Poetry by Jennifer Jean, read in both Arabic and English;

 A preview of poetry by Iraqi Women poets published in an upcoming issue of Consequence Magazine;

 Live original music, Middle Eastern and fusion, with Nano Raies and Sebastien Jean;